 There is a day coming in which every Christian will stand before the Judgement Seat of Christ.
 On that day we will see our Lord face to face and He will give us our rewards based on what we do for His kingdom now in this life.
 With that sobering thought in mind, we need to examine our heart and our motives to be intentional about Bema Seat living.

-Before we continue, let me quickly differentiate between the two key judgements mentioned in the New Testament regarding the end times.
+Before we continue, let me quickly differentiate between the two key judgments mentioned in the New Testament regarding the end times.
 There is the Great White Throne Judgement.
 This is where all of those who did not repent and rejected God’s gift of salvation through the atoning work of Jesus on the cross for their sins will be judged guilty.
-No Old Testament era saint or follower of Jesus will be at this judgement because it is for the unrepentant.
+No Old Testament era saint or follower of Jesus will be at this judgment because it is for the unrepentant.

 Revelation 20:12 And I saw the dead, great and small, standing before the throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.
 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.